ZhipengMei/ransomware-replica/README.md

 3: RSA File
 ===========

 THe purpose of this file is to build a simple version of Ransomeware which only encrypt a specified directory when run by user manually.
 Original files will be encrypted and output as JSON files to replace the original files.
-Private and public keys are generated in the key folder. (:exclamation: :exclamation:Warning :warning: : do not encrypt important files nor delete private key.)
+Private and public keys are generated in the key folder. (:bangbang:Warning :warning: : do not encrypt important files nor delete private key.)

 [View Source Code](https://github.com/AnimeMei/GroupNumberOne/blob/master/3_RSA_File/drafts/RSA%20File%20(CECS%20378%20GroupNumberOne).ipynb)